 The symptoms of dog flu are similar to those of kennel cough – a dry or soft, moist cough that persists for 10 to 21 days despite medications like antibiotics and cough suppressants.
 Dogs may also experience sneezing, be lethargic, or have a decreased appetite.

 In some cases, you’ll see discharge from your dog’s nose and/or eyes, and she may be running a fever.
-While most dogs make a complete recovery with basic supportive care, a small number have developed pneumonia, which can be deadly, so call your veterinarian right away if your dog shows any symptoms.
-If an office visit is required, your vet will likely ask that your dog remain in the car rather than the waiting area, to avoid exposing other dogs.
+While most dogs make a complete recovery with basic supportive care, a small number have developed pneumonia.
+Pneumonia can be deadly, so call your veterinarian right away if your dog shows any symptoms.
+If an office visit is required, the vet might ask that your dog remain in the car rather than the waiting area to avoid exposing other dogs.